Bank Marketing — Causal Linear Regression

 Predictive vs Causal Regression

-Predictive regression answers:
+Predictive regression asks:

 If X changes, how does Y move in historical data?

-Causal regression answers:
+Causal regression asks:

 If we intervene and change Treatment, how does Y change?

-Required assumptions:
+Required Assumptions

 - No unobserved confounding (Conditional Ignorability)

-- Correct functional form (or good approximation)
+- Correct functional form (or reasonable approximation)

 - No post-treatment leakage